Extended-Thunder/send-later/index.md

 ### Send Later doesn't work with mail servers that discard its "X-Send-Later" headers

-Some mail servers (most notably, but not exclusively, Microsoft Exchange used through its IMAP gateway) prevent Send Later from working by discarding the "X-Send-Later" headers that it uses to keep track of message scheduled delivery times.
-You can tell that this is happening if you schedule a message for delivery, but then when you look at the message header of the scheduled draft with `View > Message Source` or `Ctrl+U`, there are no "X-Send-Later" headers.
+Some mail servers (most notably, but not exclusively, Microsoft Exchange used through its IMAP gateway) prevent Send Later from working by discarding the `X-Send-Later` headers that it uses to keep track of message scheduled delivery times.
+You can tell that this is happening if you schedule a message for delivery, but there are no `X-Send-Later-` headers when you view the message with `View > Message Source` (`Ctrl+U`).

 To work around this problem, you need to store your drafts for the affected account in some other Drafts folder, e.g., the one underneath Local Folders.
-You can set this preference by going to `Edit > Account Settings...` or `Hamburger menu > Account Settings...` and viewing the
-"Copies & Folders" page for the affected account.
+You can set this preference by going to `Edit > Account Settings...` or `Hamburger menu > Account Settings...` and viewing the `Copies & Folders` page for the affected account.

 Please note: for Microsoft Exchange in particular, this workaround is only valid when you are accessing Exchange as a generic IMAP server,